prody/ProDy/INSTALL.txt

 selector.
 For dynamics analysis and complete features of atom selector, you need to have the following as well.

-.. note:: A note on Python version.
-What you are planning to do with ProDy may restrict you to certain versions of Python.
-ProDy works with Python 2.6 and 2.7, and there is a NumPy installer for these versions.
-   SciPy does not have an installer for Python 2.7, so if you intend to use ProDy for ANM/GNM/PCA calculations, using Python 2.6 will be easier to get all required packages.

 **Required for certain functionality:**

 * `Scipy 0.7+ <http://www.scipy.org/SciPy>`_ for NMA calculations.